AlexsCode/AlexsCode.github.io/posts/driven_development.md

     The key is to achieve the entire set of business logic before moving onto the next section of development.

     This often leads to each statement having its own set of usable code so that when behaviour changes need to happen then "product" managers are able to understand as well as clearly communicate to a development team these changes, each statement being independant should also lead to only smaller technical changes required.

+    Scenario:
     This is forcing a modular software design with clear business logic to stakeholders.

+### Feature Driven Development
+    Scenario:
+    A large project with a large variety of different complex features

+    Not as well documented or accepted as TDD/BDD in essence FDD is taking a product or project and creating an expected feature list.
+    Then turning each feature into a mini project.
+Which requires the usual planning, implementing and deployment for each feature.

+    In my experience this is often not very suitable when doing agile, as it requires alot of the features to only be loosely connected or with a large amount of additional planning.
+Otherwise it makes more sense to plan the entire project in one go and achieve implementation in the same steps as best fits whichever software methodology the team prefers.
+    TDD and BDD can both be fitted and implemented into a single "ticket" or unit of work, whereas FDD is more for larger chunks of work.